cape-ph/arlog/README.md

 # arlog
 Package to process files for AR Log database creation.

-**arlog** is an R package that converts pdf, excel, csv, and docx files and converts the to csv's in anticipation of constructing an SQL database.
+**arlog** is an R package that converts pdf, excel, csv, and docx files to csv's to facilitate importing into an SQL database.

 ## Installation